 - Resources to support use of their guidelines

 - National Network for Oral Health Access (NNOHA)

-This HRSA-funded National Cooperative Agreement provides technical assistance resources to address the unique challenges faced by safety-net oral health programs.
+This HRSA-funded National Cooperative Agreement provides technical assistance.
+They address the unique challenges faced by safety-net oral health programs.

 - Online Learning Center: Resource Library

-DentaQuest Institute’s Safety Net Solutions provides resources with best practices, tools, strategies, and sample policies and guidelines for safety net health programs.
+CareQuest Institute’s Safety Net Solutions offers best practices, tools, and strategies.
+Their resources include sample policies and guidelines for safety net health programs.